azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 ]
 ```

 Perfect!
 We can now also call our contacts API service via a worker node.

 But unfortunately, our worker nodes do not have a public IP adress.
 So how can we access our service now via the internet?

 Let's move on to the next service type: `LoadBalancer`.

 ## LoadBalancer

 As you might already have guessed, a service of type `LoadBalancer` is the one, that enables us to expose a service via an Azure Loadbalancer with a public IP adress.

-By default, also a `ClusterIP` and `NodePort` service, to which the external loadbalancer routes, are automatically created.
+By default, also a `ClusterIP` and `NodePort` service, to which the external load balancer routes, are automatically created.

 Let's see this in action.
-Again, we create an additional service that routes traffic to our 4 API pods, this time with a type of `LoadBalancer`.
+We create an additional service that routes traffic to our four API pods, this time with a type of `LoadBalancer`:

 ```yaml
 # Content of file api-service-loadbalancer.yaml